sebastienrousseau/shokunin/examples/content/offline.md

 image_height: "630" ## The image height of the site.
 image_width: "1200" ## The image width of the site.
 image: "https://kura.pro/kaishi/images/banners/banner-kaishi.webp" ## The main image of the site in SVG format.
-keywords: "kaishi starter templates, shokunin static site generator, static site generator, starter templates, bootstrap, bootstrap css, bootstrap javascript, content security policy, open graph meta tags, responsive navigation bar, schema.org meta tags" ## The keywords of the site. (max 160 characters)
+keywords: "offline, starter, templates, static, site, generator, rust, shokunin, kaishi" ## The keywords of the site. (max 160 characters)
 language: "en-GB" ## The language of the site. (default: en-GB)
-layout: "feature" ## The layout of the site.
+layout: "index" ## The layout of the site.
 locale: "en_GB" ## The locale of the site.
 logo_alt: "Logo of Kaishi, a starter template for static sites" ## The logo alt of the site.
 logo_height: "33" ## The logo height of the site.
 logo_width: "100" ## The logo width of the site.
 logo: "https://kura.pro/kaishi/images/logos/kaishi.svg" ## The logo of the site in SVG format.
 name: "Kaishi" ## The name of the website. (max 64 characters)
-permalink: "https://kaishi.one/features" ## The url of the site.
+permalink: "https://kaishi.one/offline" ## The url of the site.
 rating: "general" ## The rating of the site.
 referrer: "no-referrer" ## The referrer of the site.
 revisit-after: "7 days" ## The revisit after of the site.
 robots: "index, follow" ## The robots of the site.
 short_name: "kaishi" ## The short name of the site. (max 12 characters)
 subtitle: "Build Amazing Websites with Minimal Effort using Kaishi Starter Templates" ## The subtitle of the page. (max 64 characters)
-tags: "kaishi starter templates, shokunin static site generator, static site generator, starter templates, bootstrap, bootstrap css, bootstrap javascript, content security policy, open graph meta tags, responsive navigation bar, schema.org meta tags" ## The tags of the site. (max 160 characters)
+tags: "offline, starter, templates, static, site, generator, rust, shokunin, kaishi" ## The tags of the site. (comma separated, max 10 tags)
 theme-color: "143, 250, 113" ## The theme color of the site.
-title: "Features" ## The title of the page. (max 64 characters)
+title: "Kaishi, a Shokunin Static Site Generator Starter Template" ## The title of the page. (max 64 characters)
 url: "https://kaishi.one" ## The url of the site.
 viewport: "width=device-width, initial-scale=1, shrink-to-fit=no" ## The viewport of the site.